 The ratio shown is significantly affected as a result of the inclusion of the fixed charges and operating results of AIG Financial Products Corp. and its subsidiaries (AIGFP).
 AIGFP structures borrowings through guaranteed investment agreements and engages in other complex financial transactions, including interest rate and currency swaps.
 In the course of its business, AIGFP enters into borrowings that are primarily used to purchase assets that yield rates greater than the rates on the borrowings with the intent of earning a profit on the spread and to finance the acquisition of securities utilized to hedge certain transactions.
-The pro forma ratios of earnings to fixed charges, which exclude the effects of the operating results of AIGFP, are 5.12 and 4.58 for 1996 and 1995, respectively.
+The pro forma ratios of earnings to fixed charges, which exclude the effects of the operating results of AIGFP, are 5.18 and 4.74 for the second quarter and 5.15 and 4.66 for the first six months of 1996 and 1995, respectively.
 As AIGFP will continue to be a subsidiary, AIG expects that these ratios will continue to be lower than they would be if the fixed charges and operating results of AIGFP were not included therein.